Jodi Marcos and Rick Clemente

 Old before her time, a homeless woman wakes from sleeping in a laundromat, and decides that she's had enough of life and wants to die.
 Her vibrant young soul is reluctant to go with her, but has no choice.

-The destitute woman gives away one of her last meager possessions, an old doll, in exchange for one artificial flower that she takes to her burial at the beach.
-She exchanges her last dollar for a ticket to the burial site, and then must give the grave digger her Rosary beads so that he'll cover her with sand in the shallow grave.
+The destitute woman exchanges one of her last meager possessions, an old doll, for one artificial flower that she takes to her burial in the sand.
+She pays her last dollar for a ticket to the burial site, and then must give the grave digger her Rosary beads so that he'll cover her with sand in the shallow grave.
 Her reluctant soul must follow.

 A half century ago, I was in a film class at Art Center College of Design in L.A.
 The scandal of the week was about extortionist business practices by some in the funeral business.
 This film expressed my feelings about it, hinting at the style of my favorite film, Fellini's 8½.
-The music is a highly edited version of "In-A-Gadda-Da-Vida" by the group Iron Butterfly
+The music is a highly edited version of "In-A-Gadda-Da-Vida" by Iron Butterfly.

 My teacher, Phil Cohen, loaned me his beautiful pristine manual-wind Bolex 16mm camera, and I shot the movie on two 50-foot rolls of Tri-X film, almost entirely in sequence, on two afternoons.
 For editing, I used a pair of scissors, a roll of splicing tape, pocket-size splicing block, one single-edge razor blade, Agfa loupe contact sheet magnifier, and friend Dave Guerra's home-made rewinds and sound reader... and lots of coffee and Rick Clemente's cigarettes... and the ENORMOUS patience, talent and good will of Jodi and Rick.